Code 128: Subtypes

-Start/stop and encoded data
+Start/stop and bar widths

 Each symbol in the barcode is composed of three bars and three spaces.
 Each bar or space is 1, 2, 3 or 4 units wide, the sum of the widths of bars must be even (4, 6 or 8 units), the sum of the widths of the spaces must be odd (3, 5 or 7 units), and total 11 units per symbol.
 For instance, encoding the ASCII character "0" can be viewed as 10011101100, where a sequence of 1's is a bar and a sequence of 0's is a space.
 A single 1 would be the thinnest line in the bar code.
 Three 1's in sequence (111) indicates a bar three times as thick as a single 1 bar.

 There are 108 possible 11-unit wide symbols, and the code uses all possible symbols.
 Two of the symbols are used for stop (end-of-barcode) indication, stop and reverse stop.
 The two stop symbols are special because they are always followed by a 2-unit bar, forming a 13-unit long stop pattern.
 Reading the stop pattern left to right is the stop symbol (followed by a 2-unit bar), and reading the stop pattern right to left is the reverse stop symbol (followed by a 2-unit bar).

 Check digit calculation

 The check digit is a weighted modulo-103 checksum.
-It is calculated by summing the start code 'value' to the products of each symbol's 'value' multiplied by its position in the barcode string.
+It is calculated by summing the start code 'value' to the products of each symbol's 'value' multiplied by its position's weight in the barcode string.
 The start symbol and first encoded symbol are in position 1.
 The sum of the products is then reduced modulo 103.
 The remainder is then converted back to one of the 103 non-delimiter symbols (following the instructions given below) and appended to the barcode, immediately before the stop symbol.

 For example, in the following table, the code 128 variant A checksum value is calculated for the alphanumeric string PJJ123C:

+So the value 54, which equals a V, is appended, then followed by the Stop code.

 For the purpose of computing the check symbol, the shift and code-switch symbols are treated the same as any other symbol in the bar code.
-The checksum is computed over the symbol values, without regard for which code set is active at the time.
-For instance the code set C value "33" and the code set B value "A" are both considered to be a Code 128 value of 33, and the check digit is computed based on the value of 33 times the symbol's position within the barcode.